Many people think that medical assistants just manage the front office, but that’s only a fraction of what medical assistants do.

 Not all medical assistants will work in administrative roles, so don’t worry if you feel uncomfortable working with computers.
 You can be a medical assistant that focuses only in clinical duties.
 You’ll just have more opportunity for advancement if you decide to take on more administrative responsibilities.
 You’ll also become higher valued to your employer.

 Medical Assistants can work in a variety of health care settings.
-In fact, many medical assisting schools already have relationships with local employers eager to hire their graduates.
+In fact, many Medical Assistant Schools already have relationships with local employers eager to hire their graduates.

 Upon graduation, medical assistants can choose to work in:

 And that’s just a small list of possible employers.
-Once you choose a medical assisting school, your career placement office will provide you with a network of different employers for you to submit resumes to.
+Once you choose a Medical Assistant School, your career placement office will provide you with a network of different employers for you to submit resumes to.

 Due to a medical assistant’s extensive training and education, they are practically suited to work within any type of health care facility.
 And it’s during your job hunt that you can specify a career focused more on the administrative or clinical duties.